 Imagine if a Navy SEAL was deployed to a war zone with a CCNA certification!
 He wouldn’t last very long, would he?
 Not only that, but other SEALs would end up having to allocate part of their focus to take care of their underprepared partner just to make sure he could make it through the day.
 Talk about endangering all those involved in a mission!

 This happens in a more subtle way in the corporate world, where companies invest a lot of money on training programs.
 These resources could be allocated more efficiently if their entry-level personnel was trained to hit the ground running in less time or trained on more advanced skills.

 Believe it or not, every company is, in some way, similar to the SEAL program.
 They want the best possible people to join their teams and they strive to build or maintain a competitive advantage.
 If this is the case, then why is it that the educational system hasn’t caught up with military training yet?

 I’m not saying that the entire system needs to be exactly like combat training.
 But, there are certain things that could be incorporated into education that would make a big difference on people’s skill sets and on their ability to advance in their careers.

 At NexGenT we prepare students for the real-world, period.
 We give them the skills they really need to know and certify that they are able to perform over 100 different tasks in person, handling real equipment, with zero written testing!
-We do this through a self-paced online program called Zero to Engineer and a 5-day in-person boot camp.
+We do this through a self-paced online program (click here to apply).

 Not only that, but we teach them how the IT industry works, the latest trends, how to land their dream job, and give them the strongest possible foundation on the full stack of networking, which allows them to better understand their career path options and communicate efficiently across all areas of IT.